Nyk0/chsc/README.md

 OAR_JOB_ID=1
 ```

-Immediately after the submission, we check the queue status :
+Immediately after the submission, we check the status of the queue:

 ```bash
 nico@hpc-scheduler:~/oar$ oarstat